Radio Nacional del Perú: Official launch

-The launch of Radio Nacional del Perú heralded a new era in Peruvian radio history ever since its debut in 1925-1936.
+The launch of Radio Nacional del Perú heralded a new era in Peruvian radio history ever since its debut in 1925–1936.
 A new law favored commercial radio broadcast on such topics as entertainment.
 What followed is a flourishing of the arts and entertainment.
-The period from Radio Nacional's launch to 1957 just before TV's debut is considered the golden age of radio in Peru.
+The period from Radio Nacional's launch to 1957 just before television's debut is considered the golden age of radio in Peru.

 On January 30, 1937, the representative of the Marconi's Wireless Telegraph Co.
-Ltd, Mr. Miguel McNulty Goupil, launched the Peru National Radio (Radio Nacional del Perú) Official Broadcasting Station OAX 4-A-854 ½ kc (long- wave) / 10 kilowatts; and OAX 4-Z-49.24 m (short-wave) / 14 kilowatts, at San Miguel quarters, Lima, Peru.
+Ltd, Miguel McNulty Goupil, launched the Peru National Radio (Radio Nacional del Perú) Official Broadcasting Station OAX 4-A-854 ½ kc (long- wave) / 10 kilowatts; and OAX 4-Z-49.24 m (short-wave) / 14 kilowatts, at San Miguel quarters, Lima, Peru.
 The station, deemed the most powerful of the Pacific western coasts, was fully furnished with English-made machines and all what is required for daily programs with well-known social and artistic participants.